Skip to main content

 🏠Where Should Your Family Stay?

-Arosa Lenzerheide splits your lodging decision in two: stay in car-free Arosa for the fairy-tale village vibe and free kids' ski lessons, or choose Lenzerheide for easier slope access and more modern resort amenities.
+Waldhotel Arosa delivers the closest thing to true ski-in/ski-out on the Arosa side, just three minutes to the Tschuggen or Kulm lifts.
+The decision splits into two camps: stay in car-free Arosa for the fairy-tale village vibe and free kids' ski lessons, or choose Lenzerheide for easier slope access and more modern resort amenities.
 Both sides connect via the Urdenbahn gondola, so you're never locked into one mountain.
-The catch?
-True ski-in/ski-out is rare here, but most properties sit within a short walk or free ski bus ride to lifts.

 Ski-in/Ski-out (or Close Enough)

-There's a Waldhotel Arosa that delivers the closest thing to true ski-in/ski-out on the Arosa side.
-You'll walk three minutes to the Tschuggen or Kulm lifts, and the hotel's heated ski room means no frozen boot fumbling.
-Expect to pay CHF 350 to 500 per night for a family room, but you're buying convenience that's hard to find elsewhere in this resort.
+That Waldhotel Arosa gives you convenience that's hard to find elsewhere in this resort.
+The hotel's heated ski room means no frozen boot fumbling, and you'll pay CHF 350 to 500 per night for a family room.
 The on-site kids' club keeps little ones entertained during adult ski time, and the wellness area gives parents somewhere to collapse after bedtime.

 On the Lenzerheide side, Valbella Resort sits directly beside the slopes with ski storage steps from the Fastatsch children's area.
 Your kids will love the dedicated Kids Inn childcare and the indoor pool for après-ski wind-down.
 Family suites here run CHF 400 to 600 per night, which stings, but includes access to the forest kindergarten and winter kids' zone.
 The Fastatsch beginner area is literally outside your door, making morning lessons painless.